cavaglieridomenico/react-projects/README.md

 - Corrections needed
 - Commit of all the logical steps of the project implementation
 - Some of the solutions are personal and alternative to those of the tutorial
+- The most interesting projects have a deployment on Netlify

 ### The projects I have carried out so far divided by topic: